ramazanyigit/better-nimo-plus/README.md

 - Added settings menu for hiding gifs, followers messages etc.
 - Improved streamer and moderator icons.

+### Changelog 0.4.3:
+- Chat can be positioned into left side of the page.
+- Hide chat option hides completely chat bar and add settings menu into header.

 ### Changelog 0.4.2:
 - Fixed chat history and mentioning menu controls bug.